San Diego Zoo Safari Park

 At the entrance - At the entrance are lockers (for extra clothing after the water play areas or souvenirs) and strollers available for rent.
 Check out the schedule for the bird show, cheetah run, and animal encounters.

-Conservation carousel - A big hit with kids, ride around on endangered animals, such as a panda, jaguar, okapi, rhino, giraffe.
+Conservation carousel - A big hit with little kids, ride around on endangered animals, such as a panda, jaguar, okapi, rhino, giraffe.

 Start the day with a ride on the 25 min.
 Africa Tram Safari , where kids will see white rhinos, giraffes, lions, gazelles, ostriches, Cape buffalo and antelopes, grazing in the open.
 Tip: Go early as possible (or late in the day), to avoid a long lines for the tram.